ObsidianWitch/eduinfoy080a2/report/notes.md

 it must go through the Logic Layer via some kind of interface." ([source](http://allthingscs.blogspot.be/2011/03/mvc-vs-3-tier-pattern.html))
 -> is this application really a 3-tiered system?

+* The UI layer would gain in clarity by using a template engine (e.g. something similar to twig for php, mustache.java, apache velocity)

 # Miscellaneous

 The following files were added to git but further changes are not commited :